 Well-being underlies everything we do at the Jadis Blurton Family Development Center.
 We have put in place number of steps to make our workspace as safe as possible for all clients and staff.
 Please be assured that the health of all those who use our offices is our sincere priority.

-The BFDC kindly requests that all clients disclose the following information when visiting our offices:
+UPDATE: The BFDC kindly requests that all clients disclose the following information before visiting our offices:

-- if you have travelled to Hubei Province, China in the past 14 days
+- if you have travelled abroad within the last 14 days

-- if you have been in close contact with confirmed cases of novel coronavirus
+- if you have been in close contact with confirmed cases of Covid-19

 Please follow these steps to limit transmission while visiting our offices.

 - upon arrival, please use the alcohol-based hand sanitizer provided

 - you are welcome to wear a mask to your appointment, and our staff will wear a mask at your request